 On Tuesday, Miller will join Atlantic Beach Mayor George Pappas and other elected officials to roll out the new mobility mats purchased by the village to expand accessibility on its beaches.

-The mats lay flat on the sand and make it easier for those who are using wheelchairs, walkers, strollers, or other mobility devices to get to the shoreline.
-These mats are currently used to comply with the federal Americans with Disabilities Act (ADA).
+The mats lie flat on the sand and make it easier for those who are using wheelchairs, walkers, strollers, or other mobility devices to get to the shoreline.
+The mats are currently used to comply with the federal Americans with Disabilities Act.

 “It’s important to recognize Mayor Pappas and everyone who has supported this measure.
 Accessibility to the beaches has been a struggle for so many.
-My son, Oliver, and others with disabilities deserve to be able to get down to the ocean..
-I want to wholeheartedly thank the Village of Atlantic Beach for doing the right thing by providing these mobility mats to expand accessibility and complying fully with the ADA laws,” said Miller.
+My son, Oliver, and others with disabilities deserve to be able to get down to the ocean.
+I want to wholeheartedly thank the Village of Atlantic Beach for doing the right thing by providing these mobility mats to expand accessibility and complying fully with the ADA laws,” Miller said.

 The blue, non-slip, roll-up surfaces that are intended to help beachgoers navigate the sand, called Mobi-Mats, are located at Tennessee Avenue and Edwards, Neptune and Long Beach boulevards this year, according to the city.
 Jones Beach and Rockaway use them as well.

 But many residents have voiced concerns about the mats on social media, saying that they aren’t available on enough beaches and don’t extend close enough to the water.

 After hearing residents’ complaints, Miller — who has a disabled son — and Senate Majority Leader John Flanagan announced legislation that would require all state beaches to provide Mobi-Mat beach access all the way down to the high tide line, unless there is a physical barrier.

 The legislation, Miller said, would ensure that the state better complies with federal Americans with Disabilities Act guidelines and regulations.